digital-ai/release-integration-sdk-workshop/part-3/lab-7-troubleshoot.md

 ?
 Provide license file for the server: ./xld-license.lic ?
 Select source of the repository keystore: generate [Generate the repository keystore during installation (you need to have keytool utility installed in your path)]
 ?
 Provide keystore passphrase: HEXRzENbwPvn85YB
 ?
-Provide storage class for the server: azure-aks-test-cluster-file-storage-class ?
+Provide storage class for the server: xl-kube-workshop-file-storage-class ?
 Do you want to install a new PostgreSQL on the cluster: Yes ?
-Provide Storage Class to be defined for PostgreSQL: azure-aks-test-cluster-file-storage-class ?
+Provide Storage Class to be defined for PostgreSQL: xl-kube-workshop-file-storage-class ?
 Provide PVC size for PostgreSQL (Gi): 1
 ?
 Do you want to install a new RabbitMQ on the cluster: Yes ?
 Replica count to be defined for RabbitMQ: 1
 ?
-Storage Class to be defined for RabbitMQ: azure-aks-test-cluster-file-storage-class ?
+Storage Class to be defined for RabbitMQ: xl-kube-workshop-file-storage-class ?
 Provide PVC size for RabbitMQ (Gi): 1
 	 -------------------------------- ----------------------------------------------------
 	| LABEL                          | VALUE                                              |